 The second part of Genesis concerns the Patriarchal Tales (Chapters 12-50), which focuses on the rise of Israel and the promise delivered by God to Abraham in Ur (Chapter 12) against the Chaldees.
 It is a story of Israel’s nationhood.
 Importantly, the nation has cosmic origins parallel to the birth of the world, not unlike the cosmologies recounted by Hesiod in his Theogony or Socrates in Plato’s Republic.

 First, God creates humans “in [his] image” in the first creation story (1:26-32), but then in Genesis II a second creation story of humans occurs.
-God “fashions” humans from the soil and breathes life into his nostrils.
+God “fashions” humans from the soil and breathes life.
 He places the human to the “east” where He planted a garden in Eden (a word derived from ancient Sumerian and Akkadian origins most likely meaning a “well-watered plain” or “steppe”).
-The rivers are listed, two of which are the Tigris and Euphrates, and gold and lapiz lazuli is abundant.
+The rivers are listed, two of which are the Tigris and Euphrates, and gold and lapiz lazuli are abundant.
 He places the human in the garden to “till it and watch it” (2:16-17).

 What is it that convinces the woman to eat the forbidden fruit?
 The serpent promises her personal gain – from a human to a god.
-After the serpent plants this idea in her mind, she looks at the tree and sees that it is “good for eating” and that it is “lust to the eyes” so she takes the fruit and eats, giving it to her man, as well.
+After the serpent plants this idea in her mind, she looks at the tree and sees that it is “good for eating” and that it is “lust to the eyes” so she takes the fruit and eats it, giving it to her man, as well.
 The “look” of the tree suddenly becomes the doorway to becoming godlike.
-For humans, laws are made to elevate humans above their base desires and instincts.
-In Eden, the woman has competing desires – one to follow the law of God, and another to give in to her desire to become a god.
+For humans, laws are made to elevate humans above their base desires and instincts, but also to prevent them from gaining too much ground.
+Laws reflect the particular character of our being.
+In Eden, the woman has competing desires – one desire to follow the law of God, and another to capitulate to her desire to become a god.
 Recall, St. Augustine in his Confessions describing his lust for doing that which he did not want to do, like eating a shiny and tantalizing apple.
 In Romans, Paul also laments his need for law because he finds himself in a situation doing things against his own wishes.
 The law is the arbiter, the guide for the competing wills of humans.
-If done properly, the law will compel and persuade humans to pursue the good and just way.
-With a combination of prohibitions, threats, and promises.
+If done properly, the law will compel and persuade humans to pursue the good and just way, with a combination of prohibitions, threats, and promises.